-The objective of this series is to address the subtle and practical ways, that Satan engages his attacks on Christians.
-This first message of the series however, is foundational, laying down the basic truths of spiritual warfare, and our enemy.
+The objective of this series is to address the subtle and practical ways that Satan engages in his attacks on Christians.
+This first message of the series, however, is foundational, laying down the basic truths of spiritual warfare and our enemy.

-In addressing spiritual warfare, the first thing that we must address is the fact, that there is a battle, a war going on—a very serious war indeed.
+In addressing spiritual warfare, the first thing that we must recois the fact that there is a battle, a war going on—a very serious war indeed.

-When we first left our mother womb and entered into the world, we were born with a sinful nature.
-David addressed this when he wrote in Ps 51:5 reading NIV: “Surely I was sinful at birth, sinful from the time my mother conceived me.”
+When we first left our mother’s womb and entered the world, we were born with a sinful nature.
+David addressed this when he wrote in Ps 51:5, reading NIV: “Surely I was sinful at birth, sinful from the time my mother conceived me.”

-But because of God’s grace and mercy, He sent His son Jesus, as the ultimate sacrifice for our resulting sins.
-Romans 6:23] But because of man’s corrupted seed, He had to born of a virgin in order to be the perfect sacrifice.
+But because of God’s grace and mercy, He sent His son Jesus as the ultimate sacrifice for our resulting sins.
+[Romans 6:23] But because of man’s corrupted seed, He had to be born of a virgin in order to be the perfect sacrifice.
 Jesus said during His ministry here on earth: “you [must] be born again.”
 [John 3:7]

 Now let’s take a closer look at this new birth.
-Let’s take a look at John 3: verse 3
+Let’s take a look at John 3:3

 3 Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.